codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 | Manual Git push trigger<br>(when user runs pipeline manually to mimic a Git trigger)   | `account:{accountId}:pipeline:{pipelineId}:initiator:{initiatorUserName}:scm_repo_url:{scmRepoUrl}:scm_user_name:{scmUserName}:scm_ref:{scmRefSuchAsBranchOrTag}` |`account:5f30ebd30312313ae7f17948:pipeline:64de5cd47626b3ca134e760a:*:scm_repo_url:https://github.com/codefresh-io/production/:scm_user_name:codefresh-user:scm_ref:oidc/staging`|

-This completes OIDC setup for Codefresh pipelines in the cloud provider.
+This completes the OIDC setup for Codefresh pipelines in the cloud provider.
-You can move on to the Codefresh platform to use the OIDC ID token in the pipeline workflow.
+You can move on to the Codefresh platform to obtain and use the OIDC ID token in the pipeline workflow, as described in the steps that follow.

 ### Step 3: Obtain OIDC ID token from OIDC provider

 Obtain the ID token from the Codefresh OIDC provider to authenticate and authorize pipeline actions.
-Codefresh makes this easy through a dedicated Marketplace step, the `obtain-oidc-id-token` step, which you can add as is to the pipeline, without any configuration or parameters from your side.
+Codefresh makes this easy through a dedicated Marketplace step, the `obtain-oidc-id-token` step, which you can add as is to the pipeline, without any additional configuration or parameters from your side.

 {% include
 image.html